BlueNightSky/betterworldmap-dragonflight/README.md

-**A addon for the Dragonflight expansion.
+**An addon for the Dragonflight expansion.
 It will add icons for points of interest to the Dragon Isles world map.**

 Now available on CurseForge!
 [BetterWorldMap: Dragonflight](https://www.curseforge.com/wow/addons/betterworldmap-dragonflight)